Myanmar civil war (2021–present): 2023 guerrilla attacks

-According to analysts in early 2023, the civil war was in a state of stalemate.
+According to analysts in early 2023, the civil war was in a stalemate.
 Despite several successful engagements, there was still a significant disparity in power between the joint resistance forces and the junta.
 The PDF and EAOs faced resource constraints as they primarily relied on donations for funding and underground channels to acquire arms.
 The resistance also increasingly used coordinated drone attacks, such as on 27 August 2023, when 11 resistance groups jointly conducted drone strikes in Sagaing Township, killing 17 soldiers.

-In early April, the Kawthoolei Army (KTLA) launched an offensive on the Karen State Border Guard Force (BGF)-held Shwe Kokko in retaliation for the imprisonment and killing of the group's spokesperson by the BGF.
+In early April, the Kawthoolei Army (KTLA) launched an offensive on the Karen State Border Guard Force (BGF)-held Shwe Kokko.
 After the reported capture of 5 BGF bases, by 8 April, the offensive began to stall.
 After junta/BGF counterattacks, the KTLA was forced to retreat, receiving heavy losses.
-Afterwards, the KNU stated that they did not approve these attacks, nor that they would accept the KTLA in their territory.
+The KNU stated that they did not approve of these attacks, nor that they would accept the KTLA in their territory.

-In early June 2023, NUG announced the formation of the PDF's first battalion in Yangon Region – Battalion 5101.
-On 19 June 2023, the Urban Owls guerilla group assassinated Ye Khaing, the operations director and head of security of Yangon International Airport, and a former air force major, outside his house at Mingaladon Township, Yangon.
-Ye Khaing was allegedly providing information to the junta and detaining anti-junta activists at Myanmar's primary international airport.
-Urban Owls also claimed that Ye Khaing was a confidante of Steven Law, the owner of Asia World Company, which operates the airport, and is a major supporter of the regime together with the second-in-command, Senior General Soe Win.
+On 19 June 2023, the Urban Owls guerilla group assassinated former air force major Ye Khaing, the operations director of Yangon International Airport in Mingaladon Township, Yangon.
+Ye Khaing was allegedly detaining anti-junta activists at the airport.
+Urban Owls also claimed that Ye Khaing was a confidante of Steven Law.